rdfostrich/article-swj2020-cobra/content/evaluation.md

 For datasets with many small versions (BEAR-B),
 VQ also becomes faster with a bidirectional delta chain, but this does not apply when the dataset has few large versions (BEAR-A).
-The reason for this again has to do with the fact that we now have two delta chains, and two addition and deletion indexes to query in.
+This is again caused by the fact that we now have two delta chains, and two addition and deletion indexes to query in.
-When we have many small versions, these two delta chains are worth it, as their impact on performance outweighs the impact of the snapshot.
+When we have many small versions, these two delta chains are worth it, as the benefit of the shared snapshot outweighs the overhead of the delta chains.
 However, for few large versions, the overhead of two delta chains is too large for VQ, and one delta chain is more performant.